State Capitol Advocacy Days

 - While 95 percent of rare diseases do not have treatment options, for those that do, the cost of medications has risen 54% in the last four years.

-- Hemophilia of SC (HSC) has been working with NORD, and a number of rare disease patient advocacy groups (including the Sickle Cell Foundation) to develop legislation to create a Rare Disease Advisory Council in SC.
+- Hemophilia of South Carolina has been working with the National Organization of Rare Disease and a number of rare disease patient advocacy groups in South Carolina to develop legislation to create a Rare Disease Advisory Council (RDAC) in South Carolina.

 - Would provide a unified voice for rare disease patients, and a forum to make recommendations to elected officials and other state leaders about pressing healthcare issues.

 - An advisory council composed of qualified professions and persons living with rare disease could educate medical professionals, government agencies, legislators, and the public about rare disease as an important public health issue and encourage and secure funding for research for the development of new treatment for rare disease.